segmentio/nsq.js/Readme.md

   consumer is faulty, IMO this is a weird default, and the opposite of what we need so it's not applied in this client.

-### Max in-flight distribution

-  The NSQD documentation recommends attempting to evenly distribute the max-in-flight __RDY__ count to all connections, but only is this complicated to enforce properly when connections are introduced, dropped, overwhelmed, underwhelmed and so on - it introduced a non-deterministic behaviour.
-We don't need a strict max-in-flight cap so this library does not implement this behaviour (for now), when you pass `.maxInFlight` it is _per_ connection.

-  This may change in the future depending on our use-cases, making it a non-default option would be better (if anything).

 ## Example